reagent-project/reagent-cookbook/data-tables/README.md

 ### Using react/reagent component lifecycle

 However, if we use the `.DataTable()` method as shown, it will fail.
 This is because `.DataTable()` will look for an element with the `"#example"` id before reagent has rendered the home-page component.
-What we need to do, is tap into the react/reagent component lifecycle.
+What we need to do is tap into the react/reagent component lifecycle.
 First, let's change `home-page` to `home-render`.

 ```clojure
 ...